NimaMajidi1997/devportfolio/Ansible/README.md

 ```
 Also add ***remote_user = test_user*** to ***ansible.cfg***

 Now, you run this command and it does not need any password.
+We added plays for creating bootstrap user
 ```bash
 ansible-playbook install_apache.yml
 ```

-add plays for creating bootstrap user
+Implementing server roles: install_apache4.yml + folder: roles
+Host variables: install_apache5.yml + folder: host_vars